Likely Fidelity International graduate interview questions and how to answer them

 Fidelity International example interview question: why have you applied to the particular division?

 Also research the division to which you are applying to work.
-The investment manager offers eight sector-separate graduate programmes and seven sector-separate internship programmes.
+The investment manager offers five sector-separate graduate programmes and five sector-separate internship programmes.
 Each division will play a distinct role in helping Fidelity International to achieve its objective to grow its clients’ wealth, so it’s important that you know what the department does and how you’d fit in to it.